 West Virginia State, Institutional and Athletic aid is returned based on the following conditions:

-If the student receives Title IV aid, the refund percentage follows the federal policy listed above.
+Whether or not a student receives Title IV aid, the refund percentage follows the federal policy listed above.

 Note about waivers: DHHR, HSTA, SOCW match new tuition after refund.

 For students that cease attendance and do not complete the official withdrawal process, the university must determine the last date of attendance and do a refund calculation if the date is during the refund period.
 If a student who began attendance and has not officially withdrawn fails to earn a passing grade in at least one course, the university is required to assume, for Title IV purposes, that the student has unofficially withdrawn and the last date of attendance must be determined and a refund calculation completed if the date is during the refund period.
+The student's unofficial withdrawal date is the date that the student stopped attending classes determined by each individual professor.